 Who should work your booth

-Tradeshows are ideal if you get as much mileage out of your face-to-face meetings as possible.
-The challenge is which of the staff is actually right for the job of ‘booth staff’.
-You’ll want to choose the right people with the right knowledge of who the attendees are needing to learn from.
-For example, if you are recruiting sales staff then make sure both HR and some sales staff are attending.
-If you are pushing your wholesale line of products then you’ll want the wholesale sales staff there and not the IT guy who knows nothing about both sales or your wholesale product lines.
-Then you’ll want to make sure they are prepared to actually work the tradeshow booth.
+Once your staff is chosen, you’ll want to make sure they are prepared to actually work the tradeshow booth.
 Buy an audio book to have the staff listen to or even just a simple YouTube video or two can go along way in refreshing the staff on how to look, act and feel the days during the show.
-A trade show ultimately might be about sales, sales, and more sales but it’s also about building and retaining relationships.
+A trade show ultimately might be about sales, but it’s also about building and retaining relationships.
 So make sure they put the best attitude on!

 Getting people into your booth

-Circulate the logo swag.
 Your staff’s most valuable job next to getting attendees in your booth space is giving away your branded promotional items.
-Have your staff circulate through the show giving out swag.
-Our best advice is to make your sway an easy to carry, memorable and we hope useful piece of swag they will want to keep and use.
-Everyone gives away pens, yeah they are useful but definitely not memorable.
-Or just want something fun instead?
-How about something like silly putty in an egg that will surely put a smile on their faces.
-Sometimes, it pays not to give away too much for free though.
-If your swag is expensive like a stainless steel water bottle (Love those!) or a sampling of your own product then save it for the ones who will truly gain from your giveaway.
+And the easiest way to do this is to have your staff circulate through the show giving out swag.
+Our best advice is to make your swag an easy to carry, memorable and so useful they will want to keep it and use it.
+Listen, everyone gives away pens – okay they are useful but definitely not memorable.
+How about something like silly putty in an egg that will surely put a smile on their faces or the faces of their kids.
+Definitely consider the cost though.
+If your swag is expensive like a stainless steel water bottle or a sampling of your own product, then save it for the ones who will truly gain from your giveaway.

 Do have a raffle